OWNED BY THE GARDENER TO THE LORD MAYOR

 London: Printed for W. Griffith … 1767.

-12mo, pp. [4], 404, xi, [1], with an engraved frontispiece by Isaac Taylor; occasional soiling; contemporary calf, spine worn and split; ownership inscriptions of William Chartres (1799 and 1801) and Thomas Houghton (1805 and 1808, see below), stamp of George Houghton to first text leaf, later inscriptions of John Houghton, Nursery-man, with a note of his birth at Putney Park in 1819.
+12mo, pp. [4], 404, xi, [1], with an engraved frontispiece by Isaac Taylor; occasional soiling; an honest copy in contemporary plain calf, covers tooled by an amateur with a compass, the numbers 1–10 scraped into leather at head of front cover, rear cover stained with the initials TH, later brown pastedowns, remnant of spine label; worn, particularly at spine, with spine and textblock split, joints cracked (but hinges repaired), remnants of adhesive to spine and adjacent parts of covers; ownership inscriptions of William Chartres (1799 and 1801) and Thomas Houghton (1805 and 1808, see below), stamp of George Houghton to first text leaf, later inscriptions of John Houghton, Nursery-man (with a note of his birth at Putney Park in 1819) and of William Cooper (1877), manuscript note to p.
+71.

 £225